RosterElf Logo

 Bartender preparing cocktails at a bar

+A bartender (also known as bar attendant or mixologist) is responsible for preparing and serving beverages to customers.
 In Australia, bartenders are typically classified under the Hospitality Industry (General) Award 2020 (MA000009) as Food and Beverage Attendants at Level 2 or higher.
 Classification depends on skill level, with experienced bartenders with advanced cocktail skills at higher levels.

 This template provides a foundation for creating clear, compliant job descriptions that attract quality candidates while setting appropriate expectations.
 Once hired, manage your team efficiently with hospitality rostering software designed for bars and nightclubs.